 The specific proposals to be considered and acted upon at the Annual Meeting are described in detail in this Proxy Statement.
-Stockholders of record at the close of business on August 9, 1999 are entitled to notice of, and to vote at, the Annual Meeting.
+Stockholders of record at the close of business on August 6, 1999 are entitled to notice of, and to vote at, the Annual Meeting.
 As of the close of business on that date, there were outstanding and entitled to vote 4,774,121 shares of Atlantic's common stock, par value \$0.001 per share (the "Common Stock"), and 622,942 shares of Atlantic's Series A Convertible Preferred Stock, par value \$0.001 per share (the "Series A Preferred Stock").
 Each holder of Common Stock is entitled to one vote for each share of Common Stock held by that stockholder on the record date.
-Each holder of Series A Preferred Stock is entitled to one vote for each share of Common Stock into which that holder's shares of Series A Preferred Stock were convertible as of the record date.
+Each holder of Series A Preferred Stock is entitled to one vote for each share of Common Stock into which that holder's shares of Series A Preferred were convertible as of the record date.
 As of the record date, each share of Series A Preferred Stock was convertible into 3.27 shares of shares of Common Stock and, therefore, as a class the Series A Preferred Stock is entitled to an aggregate of 2,037,020 votes.
 At the Annual Meeting, all holders of shares of Common Stock and Series A Preferred Stock will be asked to vote on proposals 1, 2, 3, and 4.
 In addition, pursuant to the Delaware General Corporation Law, the holders of shares of Series A Preferred Stock will also vote as a separate class with respect to proposal 3.
+In other words, the vote of holders of shares of Series A Preferred Stock will be considered twice on proposal 3, once with the Common Stock and once as a class unto themselves.
+Stockholders may not cumulate votes in the election of directors.

 A majority of the votes cast by the holders of both Common Stock and Series A Preferred Stock, voting together, is required in order to approve each of proposals 1, 2 and 3.
 In addition, the affirmative vote of at least 66.67% of all outstanding shares of Series A Preferred Stock, voting separately as a class, is required in order for proposal 3 to be adopted.

-If a choice as to the matters coming before the Annual Meeting has been specified by a stockholder on a returned Proxy, the shares will be voted accordingly.
-If no choice is specified, the shares will be voted in favor of the election of each of the directors proposed by the Board and in favor of proposals 2, 3, and 4 described in the Notice of Annual Meeting and in this Proxy Statement.
+If a choice as to the matters coming before the Annual Meeting has been specified by a stockholder on the Proxy, the shares will be voted accordingly.
+If no choice is specified, the shares will be voted in favor of the election of each of the directors proposed by the Board and in favor of the approval of proposals 2, 3, and 4 described in the Notice of Annual Meeting and in this Proxy Statement.

 Abstentions and broker non-votes (that is, a Proxy submitted by a broker or nominee that specifically indicates the lack of discretionary authority to vote on the proposals) are counted for purposes of determining the presence or absence of a quorum for the transaction of business.
 Abstentions will have the same effect as negative votes, whereas broker non-votes will not be counted for purposes of determining whether a proposal has been approved or not.

-To ensure that your shares are voted at the Annual Meeting, please complete, date, sign and return the enclosed Proxy in the accompanying postage-prepaid, return envelope as soon as possible.
+Please complete, date, sign and return the enclosed Proxy in the accompanying postage-prepaid, return envelope as soon as possible, so that if you are unable to attend the Annual Meeting, your shares may be voted.